 Have you ever considered what it would be like to come to England not as a tourist or a visitor, but as a resident - someone who through everyday interactions - becomes immersed in all of the beauty, history and culture that is London?
 Now you can!

-For almost 40 years, the Florida State University has offered a small liberal arts college atmosphere in the heart of London.
+For over 45 years, Florida State University has offered a small liberal arts college atmosphere in the heart of London.
 Small classes, dedicated teacher-scholars, and engaged peer groups make studying in London an enormously rewarding experience.
-With courses designed to maximize the use of the city as both a classroom and a text, and professors committed to an imaginative approach to teaching, students spend a great deal of their time learning by experience in London's museums, galleries, theatres, and neighborhoods
+With courses designed to maximize the use of the city as both a classroom and a text, and professors committed to an imaginative approach to teaching, students spend a great deal of their time learning by experience in London's museums, galleries, theatres, and neighborhoods.

 Participation in this program allows students to experience various supervised group excursions, often traveling to places that would be difficult to reach by themselves.
 Fall and Spring semesters include a Monday through Thursday class schedule, allowing plenty of opportunities for personal travel, several long weekends, plus a ten-day break.
-The calendar generally includes day trips to places such as Stonehenge, Bath, Oxford, Wales, Brighton, and Stratford-upon-Avon, as well as fall and spring semester overnight trips to Paris and an exciting UK destination, such as Cornwall, Edinburgh, or Liverpool.
-Students also participate in a variety of cultural activities, including a regular Tea, guest lectures, pot-luck suppers and guided walks through and around London.
+The calendar generally includes day trips to places such as Stonehenge, Bath, Oxford, Wales, Brighton, and Stratford-upon-Avon, as well as fall and spring semester overnight to an exciting UK destination, such as Cornwall, Edinburgh, Yorkshire, or Liverpool.
+Students also participate in a variety of cultural activities, including tea, guest lectures, pot-luck suppers, and guided walks through and around London.

 British Studies Minor

-The British Studies London Centre Minor enhances and focuses a studentís program in Britain.
+The British Studies Minor enhances and focuses a studentís program in Britain.
 The minor is built around the London residency, but can be pursued before and after it as well.
 Fifteen credits are required, of which nine must be earned in London.
 Students may choose from various disciplinary perspectives on British Studies.
-Consult the FSU Bulletin and contact International Programs for formal declaration of the minor.

 This program is open to all interested students.

-The fee includes all registration and instructional costs for up to 9 undergraduate credit hours for summer 6-week session, up to 15 undergraduate credit hours for summer 13-week session, up to 16 undergraduate credit hours for fall or spring; housing in central London; an extensive program of social/cultural excursions and activities, including an overnight UK-based trip, and a trip to Paris in the fall and spring semesters; health insurance; international student ID card; T-shirt; full-time academic and administrative support.
+The fee includes all registration and instructional costs for 3 undergraduate credits for Summer 1, 2 and 3, up to 9 undergraduate credits for Summer 4 and 5, up to 12 undergraduate credits for Summer 6, up to 16 undergraduate credits Fall or Spring; housing in central London; scheduled group airport pickup and welcome orientation; continetial breakfast on class days; pizza/salad nights and other special group meals; West End theatre performances; an extensive program of social/cultural excursions and activities, including an overnight UK-based trip; health insurance; International Student ID Card; an International Programs t-shirt; full-time academic and administrative support.

 For graduate course availability in all sessions contact Betty Seymour.

-The fee does not include round-trip international airfare; passport; food; books and supplies; personal travel/ activity/spending money;university assessed per credit hour technology fee; class-related performances and events.
+The fee does not include round-trip international airfare; passport; food (except as noted); books and supplies; personal travel/activity/spending money; university-assessed per credit hour technology fee; course-related fees (e.g. theatre tickets associated with a theatre class).